Golf Injury Treatment - Spokane, WA

 FULL MOVEMENT ASSESSMENT

-We assess basic mobility, stability, and movement patterns across your whole body--not just the area hurting you.
-This reveals any physical limitations which may be contributing to your problems on the golf course.
+Every program starts with a Movement Assessment — a full-body evaluation of your mobility, stability, and movement patterns, not just the area that hurts.
+This reveals the physical limitations that may be feeding into your problems on the course.

 02